haokeyingxiao/haoke/adr/2024-03-21-implementation-of-meteor-component-library.md

 ## Context

-We have decided to implement the Meteor Component Library within the Shopware platform.
+We have decided to implement the Meteor Component Library within the Haoke platform.
 They will replace the current base components in the administration.

 ## Decision